Nusratnimme/Bellybutton_Biodiversity/README.md

 ## Overview
 Improbable Beef, a synthetic beef producer is in search of micro organisms that can create the perfect taste of beef.
 Roza is a biological reasercher in their microbiology lab.
 She has a hypothesis that the answer lies in our belly button, i.e., bacteria found in human belly button can emulate that coveted flavour.

 For this purpose, Roza has collected samples from a large number of people across US and analyzed the bacteria population in their belly buttons.
 She needs to create a webpage with visualization of the findings that both the researchers and the volunteers can use.
-The users need to be able to filter the charts by volunteers' IDs to look at diversity and population of bacteria in an individual participant's belly button.
+The users need to be able to filter the charts by subjects' IDs to look at diversity and population of bacteria in a subject's belly button.

 ### Resources